What are Dark Pool Trades?

 According to FINRA’s reporting requirements for dark pools, trades executed between 8:00 am and 8:00 pm EST must be reported within 10 seconds of being executed.

-Trades executed between 8:00 pm and 8:00 am EST have until 8:15 am the following day to be reported.
+Trades executed between 8:00 pm and 8:00 am EST must be reported before 8:15 am the following day.

 An important caveat is that a trade is not considered “executed” until the order is filled in its entirety.